mdspro15/cpp_01/README.md

 This is used to find first occurence of sub-string in string and returns index of the first occurence of the sub-string. <br>
 If sub-string is not found it returns string::npos <br>

+# Ex05 Harl 2.0
+Create ```Harl```class that contains 4 different private member functions and each function display different messages.
+On top of this, you will have to implement 1 public member function that calls these 4 member functions depending on **level** which is given as parameter. <br>
+Use ```Pointer to member function``` and don't use chunck of if-else statement !